jdnichollsc/adventure-closure/README.md

 - [ ] Use `Facebook Instant Games` SDK to integrate services like In-App Purchase and distribute the game in multiple platforms.
 - [ ] Support PWA and Offline mode (SQLite, Cache with Service Workers, etc) to improve the UX with other kind of games (Nice to have for fun).
 - [ ] Share the final results and inspire others with Open Source contributions.
-- [ ] Add semantic release to use Gitflow Workflow for better branching process.
+- [ ] Add semantic release to use `Gitflow` workflow for better branching process.
 - [ ] Use tools like `Lerna` to optimizes the workflow managing a multi-package repository for shared logic between front-end and back-end.
-- [ ] Use a Secrets manager to retrieve database credentials, API keys, etc to avoid hardcoded credentials.
+- [ ] Use a `Secrets Manager` to retrieve database credentials, API keys, etc to avoid hardcoded credentials.
+- [ ] Use in-memory data store like `Redis` to avoid many accesses to the database by using cache

 ## Credits 👍
 Some resources used here are part of my `Open Source` contributions: